GeyserMC/DatabaseUtils/README.md

 ### Missing functionality for specific dialects

 #### TestEntity deleteByAAndB(String, String)
-This currently doesn't work on MySQL (not MariaDB), H2 and Oracle Database.
+This currently doesn't work on MySQL (not MariaDB) and H2.
-For MySQL and H2 this is caused by the lack of support for 'REPLACING' or a variant of it.
+This is caused by the lack of support for 'REPLACING' or a variant of it.
-For those two dialect we have to fetch a record first and then delete it (inside a transaction).
+We have to fetch a record first and then delete it (inside a transaction).
-For Oracle Database the reason is that unlike the other 'REPLACING' implementations this dialect does not accept a wildcard.
 The current codebase is not flexible enough to do these wildly different behaviours per dialect, but will be supported in the future.